patspoutnik2001/MRTK3-default-app/README.md

-# MRTK3-default-app
+# MRTK3-default-app template
- this app contains the MRTK: input, UX component and non canvas components
+ The master branch contains the MRTK: input, UX component and non canvas components full package branch contain all the components of MRTK3 and openXR plugin